How Car Dealerships Can Use Messaging Apps to Support Their Customer Communication Efficiently and Professionally

 There are a variety of different ways that you can use messaging apps for appointment scheduling.

-a) Appointment scheduling through messenger chat
+a) Appointment scheduling through individual messaging chat

-A customer writes to you via messaging app to set up an appointment.
+A customer writes to you via the messaging app to set up an appointment.
 In the quick but asynchronous conversation (no one is sitting there waiting on the other party’s response) you easily settle on a date that works for the customer and can clarify all necessary details, such as the type of car, what needs to be done, and how long it will take.

 b) Automated appointment scheduling

 Your customer contacts your dealership via WhatsApp & Co.
 He would like to arrange a service appointment during which the engine should be washed and the most important components inspected.
 First, a chatbot gathers the most important customer data, such as whether he is a new customer, contact information, car information, etc. If the customer is new, he can easily register by sending a picture of the vehicle registration document.
 The bot then asks what type of appointment the customer is looking for and what dates work.
-When the customer confirms a date and time, the bot confirms this messages.
+When the customer confirms a date and time, the bot confirms this message.

 Best Practice Example: Volkswagen Frankfurt uses a chatbot for appointment scheduling